 What about meals?

-On Sunday evening we will hold a reception and have a light meal at SUNY Cortland’s Alumni House.
+On Sunday evening we will have a light meal at SUNY Cortland’s Alumni House during our evening session.
 A continental breakfast is included in your rate at the Country Inn and Suites and it will be expected that you have breakfast before being transported to the Alumni House on Monday morning.
 For lunch that day, we will take a bagged lunch on the charter coaches for our ride up to the Adirondacks.

 For the rest of the week, we will eat the majority of our meals at Camp Huntington in the Fuge Dining Room, named after George Fuge director emeritus.
 These delicious and plentiful meals are served family style at 8 a.m., 12 p.m., and 6 p.m.
 A fruit bowl and some desserts are available in the dining hall after dinner.
 Drinks at Camp Huntington are non-alcoholic and do not include sodas.
 If you would like to bring alcoholic beverages or soda products, you are welcome to coordinate with other participants and bring them on your own.

 Camp living requires that people from each group help with the Camp kitchen duties, known as the kitchen patrol or KP's.
 Everyone will take a turn pitching in and helping.
 The Camp is able to accommodate most dietary concerns, but individuals will need to indicate their dietary needs in their application.